-Veritas Access CLISH interface should not allow uncompress and compress operations to run on the same file at the same time
+The Veritas Access command-line interface should not allow uncompress and compress operations to run on the same file at the same time

-The Veritas Access CLISH interface does not block compress or uncompress operations while one of the other operations is running.
+The Veritas Access commadn line interface does not block compress or uncompress operations while one of the other operations is running.
 This is a legacy behavior and should be fixed in a future release.

-Do not initiate compress or uncompress operations on the same file at the same time while there are other compress or uncompress operations running on the same
+Do not initiate compress or uncompress operations on the same file at the same time while there are other compress or uncompress operations running on the same file.